jackyzha0/jackyzha0.github.io/content/thoughts/Hold the Fries.md

 "You're sorry!
 You're sorry!"
 Shaun stood up and shouted, his voice echoing throughout the restaurant.
 If anyone else had been around, they would have turned to look at them too.

 "Things will never be the same again, Cass.
 Y'know, I used to think we would end up together one day.
 We would take two different paths to get there, but the destination would be the same."
 Shaun said, his voice trembling.
 "But I realize now that things just won't be the same.
 I mean, *look* at us.
-I'm a druggie and you're a 'professional'.
+I'm a *me* and you're a 'professional'.
 What could we possibly have in common?
 Things just aren't what they used to be.
 They can't be."

 Shaun stood up and began to walk away, but Cassidy grabbed his arm.
 "Wait, Shaun.
 Please don't go.
 I know you are going through a lot.
 But we can figure this out together.
 We always have."